By Matt Smith

 Mass tort cases can be very complex.
 The challenge facing healthcare payers today is that mass tort cases are not like typical subrogation injury cases, and it is extremely difficult to identify injured members and related medical claims.
 There can be thousands of injured people and multiple insurance companies involved in one mass tort case.
 Most payers settle their claims for pennies on the dollar to avoid the difficult task of identification and recovery, or do not get involved at all and miss out on significant recovery of paid claims dollars.

-HRS will provide to Xerox and its customers a powerful tool that will unlock the real potential of mass tort claims.
+HRS will provide to Conduent and its customers a powerful tool that will unlock the real potential of mass tort claims.
 Their patented software system seeks out third-party claims related to unsafe medications or faulty medical devices, for example, which until now have been extremely hard to identify.
 This technology, and HRS’ team of experienced counsel, will provide an alternative to traditional pursuits.
 It allows our customers to avoid the crowded field of plaintiffs fighting for a small piece of a settlement and provide them a solution to make a claim independently.

 How it works

 When a mass tort litigation has concluded, and if the manufacturer is found liable and agrees to pay the plaintiffs, HRS will identify the cross-section of people who were involved in the case.
-Xerox will then work with the manufacturer to reimburse the individuals’ healthcare insurance company those funds that were disbursed on their behalf.
+Conduent will then work with the manufacturer to reimburse the individuals’ healthcare insurance company those funds that were disbursed on their behalf.
 HRS’ patented software identifies people involved in mass litigation who are not being identified today, and represent a significant opportunity to offset claims that have already been paid.
-Xerox and HRS work hand-in-hand throughout the process to ensure an efficient and member-friendly course is in place.
+Conduent and HRS work hand-in-hand throughout the process to ensure an efficient and member-friendly course is in place.
 Comprehensive monitoring and reporting will also be provided for the claims being pursued to guarantee the insurer is reimbursed.

 Why it matters